daveneeley/Kubernetes-Saltstack/README.md

   - replace `my-k8s-masters` with a glob matching your k8s master nodes, and
   - replace `my-k8s-workers` with a glob matching your k8s worker nodes.

-## Getting started - adding masters and workers
+# Adding Masters and Workers

 - Run state.highstate on the k8s masters and workers.
 - Run mine.update on the k8s masters and workers.